 Who is Tom Brady?

 So as not to insult your intelligence, we’ll try to keep this brief.
-Born in San Mateo, California, Thomas Edward Patrick Brady Jr. launched his football career as the back-up QB for his high school JV team.
-He was starting for the varsity team by his junior year and soon gaining all the right kinds of interest from college recruiters.
+Born in San Mateo, California, Thomas Edward Patrick Brady Jr. launched his football career as the backup QB for his high school JV team.
+He was starting for the varsity team by his junior year and soon gained all the right kinds of interest from college recruiters.

 Despite an opportunity in professional baseball, Brady stuck with his sport of passion and ended up playing football for the University of Michigan in 1995.
 Upon being promoted from back-up QB to starter to team captain, he broke passing records and led his team to respective victories at the Citrus Bowl and Orange Bowl.

-As inconceivable it may seem now, Brady wasn’t drafted until the sixth round of the 2000 NFL draft by the New England Patriots.
-Over the subsequent 20 seasons, he would win six Super Bowls and break more records than we can count.
-He currently plays for the Tampa Bay Buccaneers and is on his way to yet another Super Bowl.
+As inconceivable as it may seem now, Brady wasn’t drafted until the sixth round of the 2000 NFL draft by the New England Patriots.
+Over the subsequent seasons, he would win 7 Super Bowls and break more records than we can count.

 Age: 43 years